AlvaroFranco/AFBlurSegue/README.md

 ##Blur method

 Since there's no public API already for blur effect, we have to find some workarounds.
 A lot of blurring classes are currently using the famous UIToolbar hack.
-Since UIToolbar have native, you can change its size and use it as a blur container.
+Since UIToolbar have native blur, you can change its size and use it as a blur container.
 AFBlurSegue uses the UIImage+ImageEffects class provided by Apple.

 ##License
 AFBlurSegue is under MIT license so feel free to use it!